mvysny/vaadin-on-kotlin/docs/creating_ui.md

 layout.addComponent(new DatePicker("Date of birth:"));
 ```

-This code builds a component *hierarchy* (a tree of components, with fields nested in a form layout).
+This code builds a component *hierarchy* (a tree of components, in this case fields nested in a form layout).
 The components'
 client-side code then renders themselves as HTML elements.

 With VoK, we create UIs by creating component hierarchies.
 We will now show how that is done in Kotlin.

-> The following text expects no familiarity with the Vaadin framework, but it is best to have at least basic understanding of the Kotlin
+> The following text doesn't expect you to be familiar with the Vaadin framework.
+However, it is best to have at least basic understanding of the Kotlin
 programming language.
 If you feel lost in the following text, please take your time to learn of the Kotlin language features first.

 ## Creating Views